 - be able to demonstrate a strong commitment to the development of Vietnam.

-- be able to demonstrate skills in academic English by achieving an appropriate score on a recognised test (IELTS 6.5).
+- be able to demonstrate skills in academic English by achieving an appropriate score in IELTS of 6.5, with no band below 6.0.

 - be able to take up a scholarship in the academic year for which the application is made.